Heat as a witness of quantum properties: Optimal heat exchange

 Since solving Eq.~\eqref{Eq:app-optimal-heat} is highly non-trivial, we now recast it into a tractable problem.
 To do so, let us recall some important points.
-First, due to the catalytic constraint [Eq.~\eqref{Eq:catalytic-constraint}], heat is only exchanged between the main system $\ms S$ and the environment $\ms E$.
-Second, when $\ms S$ is warmed up, then $\ms E$ is cooled down, and vice versa.
+First, the memory can be seen as a catalyst and Eq.~\eqref{Eq:catalytic-constraint} as a catalytic constraint.
+From now on, we will refer to this equation as the catalytic constraint.
+Second, due to the catalytic constraint, heat is exchanged only between the main system $\ms S$ and the environment $\ms E$.
+Third, when $\ms S$ is warmed up, $\ms E$ is cooled down, and vice versa.
 Consequently, the minimum heat transferred from the system to the environment corresponds to the maximum heat received by the environment.
-Third, one can interpret such a process through the perspective of a state transformation undergone by the system $\rho_{\ms{S}} \mapsto \sigma_{\ms S}$, subject to energy conservation and the catalytic constraint.
+Third, one can interpret such a process from the perspective of a state transformation undergone by the system $\rho_{\ms{S}} \mapsto \eta_{\ms S}$, subject to energy conservation and the catalytic constraint.
 Putting all the pieces together, we can conclude that this is a well-studied class of quantum channels known as thermal operations~\cite{brandao2015second, horodecki2013fundamental, Lostaglio2019}.
-In other words, this problem can be framed as a catalytic (coherent) thermal operation that maps $\rho_{\ms{S}}$ to $\tilde{\sigma}_{\ms{S}}$, where $\tilde{\sigma}_{\ms S} \overset{\epsilon \to 0}{\approx} \sigma_{\ms S}$, with $\epsilon$ decaying exponentially with the size of the catalyst.
-Therefore, one can formulate an equivalent optimisation problem, namely
+In other words, this problem can be framed as a catalytic (coherent) thermal operation that maps $\rho_{\ms{S}}$ to $\tilde{\eta}_{\ms{S}}$, where $\tilde{\eta}_{\ms S} \overset{\epsilon \to 0}{\approx} \eta_{\ms S}$, with $\epsilon$ decaying exponentially with the size of the memory.
+Therefore, Eq.~\eqref{Eq:app-optimal-heat} can be reformulated as a convex optimisation problem of density operators, namely